A Comprehensive Survey of Agents for Computer Use: Foundations, Challenges, and Future Directions

 While previous sections described the agent's external environment and interactions, this section examines the internal structure of ACUs.
 Here, we focus on two prevalent agent types: \emph{Foundation agents} (based on foundation models) and \emph{specialized agents} (based on domain-specific design).

-\begin{description} \item[Foundation Agent:] A foundation agent \citepeg{zheng_gpt-4vision_2024} uses a \emph{general pre-trained} foundation model (such as an LLM or VLM) as its policy $\pi$ by employing the model's broad knowledge and in-context learning capabilities for \emph{episodic improvement} (see \cref{sec:learning_strategy_pretraining,sec:episodic_improvement}).
+\begin{description} \item[Foundation Agent:] A foundation agent \citepeg{zheng_gpt-4vision_2024} uses a \emph{general pre-trained} foundation model (such as an LLM or VLM) as its policy $\pi$.
+While currently dominated by LLMs and VLMs, this category encompasses any architecture leveraging broad pre-training for zero-shot or few-shot transfer, including vision-language-action (VLA) models or diffusion models.
+These agents employ the model's broad knowledge and in-context learning capabilities for \emph{episodic improvement} (see \cref{sec:learning_strategy_pretraining,sec:episodic_improvement}).
 For example, a text-based foundation model receives a textual observation $o_t$ alongside a prompt specifying its role as agent, a description of available UI actions $\mathcal{A}$, and the instruction $i$.
 The model then \emph{generates} an action $a_t$ that is executed in the environment. \item[Specialized Agent:] A specialized agent \citepeg{humphreys_data-driven_2022} employs a \emph{custom} network architecture as its policy $\pi$, which \emph{predicts} actions $a_t \in \mathcal{A}$ based on a given observation $o_t$ and instruction $i$, relying on the possibilities of the predefined output options.
 For example, the architecture might process an image $o_t$ and a text instruction $i$ as inputs through encoder networks and predict logits for each action type (such as \texttt{clicking}) alongside additional outputs (such as screen coordinates \texttt{(x,y)}).
 Learning typically involves \emph{environment learning} techniques such as reinforcement learning (see \cref{sec:environment_adaption}). \end{description}

+Specialized agents work particularly well on narrow tasks and when the task conditioning of humans (the instruction) is limited (e.g., fill out a simple form given a user ID).
+In such cases, specialized agents often perform robustly and are computationally efficient due to their smaller parameter count \citepeg{humphreys_data-driven_2022}.
+However, in multi-step tasks with diverse observation spaces or strong instruction-based conditioning, agents clearly benefit from general pre-training and reasoning techniques such as Chain-of-Thought (CoT) \citepeg{zhou_webarena_2024}.

 \Cref{table:two-main-agents} summarizes the key characteristics of the two common agent designs, highlighting their differences in architecture, action type, memory of information from past episodes, and learning strategy.